Last updated: 2026-06-25

 Oracle Database TLS/SSL Configuration Guide

 This guide provides recommended TLS/SSL settings for Oracle Database to encrypt connections between clients and the database server using the TCPS protocol.
-Oracle supports TLS through Oracle Wallets or file-based certificates (19c+).
+Oracle manages TLS certificates through Oracle Wallets.

 Prerequisites